For years, the Namibian Telco/ISP sector has been dominated by MTC and to a lesser extent, Telecom Namibia. Although, in recent years there have been

 Granted, these bundles are slightly different and don’t offer the exact same thing.
 This makes it quite challenging to compare apples to apples.
 On the prepaid side, Telecom makes it extremely easy for just about any person to get access to 10GB of data for N$50.
 Looking at the contractual offerings, Paratus is slightly cheaper with its LTE Lite package, with Telecom being a close second.
 This might be because Paratus wants to incentivise customers to buy subscription services.
 Nonetheless, if they intend to steal away market share from MTC or Telecom, I don’t think this is the way to go.
 Especially at a time where people have seen pay cuts and retrenchments, you want to be able to offer a competitive package without the necessity of a 24-month contract.
 Both Telecom and MTC seem to have a ton of packages for all different price points.

 With that being said, the Namibian Telco/ISP sector is very commoditised.
 Packages compete on price and features in most cases.
 In general, the company that can afford to offer the most affordable deal will get more sales.
 However, price sensitivity is also a lever Paratus might want to pull on.
-If they’d like to continue charging current rate (or even increase margin on some offerings), they will need to find a way to lower price sensitivity in the market.
+If they’d like to continue charging current rates (or even increase margin on some offerings), they will need to find a way to lower price sensitivity in the market.
 There are hundreds of potential initiatives that could accomplish this goal, especially when looking at the world of behavioural economics.
 And as such, I would like to talk about two.

 Professor Felix Oberholzer-Gee at the Harvard Business School talks about the concept of value-based strategy in his book “Better, Simpler Strategy”.
 Essentially, he believes that to reduce a customer’s price sensitivity (or increase their willingness-to-pay as he puts it), a business needs to focus on creating more value for that customer.
 Theoretically, this can be done by offering better products/services and by innovation.
 Now, while that seems obvious, it may prove beneficial to run a mental exercise and draw up a value map.